 Amazingly, electric bicycles were for sale.
 I assumed they were expensive, so I didn't calculate (convert) the price at that time.
 Turns out, these electric bicycles were selling for less than $200 each!
 Had I realized the actual price then, I would have made a purchase—or two.

 The most logical bedding on earth was also for sale.
-A fitted sheet over a single mattress.
-A "duvet cover" (buttoned sheet) enclosing the blanket.
+A fitted sheet over a single mattress, plus a "duvet cover" (buttoned sheet) enclosing the blanket (which can also act as a top sheet).
 This means no bulky mattresses to move, and no heavy blankets to wash—just sheets!
 Scandinavia and Europe have been handling bedding so wisely for years.
 It made my heart sing to see this available at IKEA.

 I could not believe my eyes!